 - 1. Focus on building strong institutions and the rule of law - 2.
-Help ensure the success of friends adopting a path consistent with US values - 3.
-Contain soft challengers to the United States - 4.
+Help ensure the success of friends adopting a path consistent with U.S. values - 3.
+Contain soft challengers to the U.S. - 4.
 Prepare for critical events that may occur - 5.
 Shape the rules of the game - 6.
 Be mindful of connections between the region and other parts of the world - 7.
-Be attentive to perceptions of US power and moral authority globally
+Be attentive to perceptions of U.S. power and moral authority globally

-Focus on Building Strong Institutions and the Rule of Law
+Focus on building strong institutions and the rule of law

-Virtually all the US objectives in the region, from promoting democracy and human rights to advancing development and social justice to combatting the more malevolent influences of some foreign actors, is facilitated by strong institutions in the region and the rule of law.
-Weak institutions are more vulnerable to exploitation by foreign companies and domestic elites, as well as distortion by populist leaders who leverage the support of followers which they have mobilized (particularly when the population tolerates elevating achievement of the initiatives of popular leader above the checks and balances of the country's political system).
+Virtually all of the U.S. objectives in the region, from promoting democracy and human rights, to advancing development and social justice, to combatting the more malevolent influences of some foreign actors, is facilitated by strong institutions in the region and the rule of law.
+Weak institutions are more vulnerable to exploitation by foreign companies and domestic elites, as well as distortion by populist leaders who leverage the support of followers which they have mobilized (particularly when the population tolerates elevating achievement of the initiatives of popular leader above the checks and balances of the country's political system.

-Where there is a lack of transparency and respect for the rules in a country, corruption flourishes, reinforcing inequality between those who have access to economic and political power and those who do not, and in the process, undermining the faith of the people in democracy and free markets.
+Where there is a lack of transparency and respect for the rules in a country, corruption flourishes, reinforcing inequality between those who have access to economic and political power, and those who do not, and in the process, undermining the faith of the people in democracy and free markets.
 In the end, the casualty is the opinion of the population in the viability of Western concepts of democracy and free markets for building a prosperous and just society.

-In addition, where institutions and the rule of law are weak, foreign actors (including but not limited to the People's Republic of China [PRC]) can more easily secure commercial position and political leverage in the country by courting its elites, rather than competing in fair and transparent public processes.
+In addition, where institutions and the rule of law are weak, foreign actors (including but not limited to the People's Republic of China (PRC)) can more easily secure commercial position and political leverage in the country by courting its elites, rather than competing in fair and transparent public processes.